The Beast at Shooting Creek

 He had two shots left.
 Maybe the last guy would go for the revolver in weasel face’s hand.
 Maybe he had one already.
 Gavin waited.

 Suddenly, the girl moved back.
 Her chains stopped her and she fell.
 A shot rang out.
 She screamed.
-“You missed you…”
+“You missed, you bas..."
+She screamed.

 The man’s hands went to his face.
 He stumbled.
-Caught himself.
+Caught himself on one knee.
 Tried to rise, gun still in his hand.
 He started to fire wildly.